vadimsj/redland-renovations/README.md

   <br>

-  Note: Some JavaScript features has already been implemented, however the code was not tested and used only as a temporary measure, therefore is still marked as "not completed".
+  Note: Some JavaScript features has already been implemented, however the code was not tested and used only as a temporary measure, therefore still marked as "not completed".

   <br>